Frederick Funston: Medal of Honor citation

 Crossed the river on a raft and by his skill and daring enabled the general commanding to carry the enemy's entrenched position on the north bank of the river and to drive him with great loss from the important strategic position of Calumpit.

 Legacy

 Fort Funston in San Francisco, California, is named for him.

-Streets are named for Funston in San Francisco, New Carlisle, Ohio, Reading, Pennsylvania, Fort Leavenworth, Kansas, Pacific Grove, California, and Hollywood, Florida.
+Streets are named for Funston in San Francisco, New Carlisle, Ohio, Reading, Pennsylvania, Fort Leavenworth, Kansas, Pacific Grove, California, Plano, Texas, and Hollywood, Florida.
 Part of Fort Riley, Kansas, was also named for him.

 Frederick Funston Elementary School in Chicago, Illinois is a K-8 Chicago Public School In the Logan Square neighborhood.
 It is home to the Funston Falcons.